AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 marketing prowess with consumers.

-The following year, AMT decided to produce a model of a diesel locomotive, which
+The following year, AMT decided to produce a model of a diesel locomotive, in both powered and dummy unit versions,

 AAR design, and had a simulated air hose which when pushed up permitted uncoupling of the trains.
 This